minio/minio/docs/orchestration/kubernetes/README.md

 # Deploy Minio on Kubernetes [![Slack](https://slack.minio.io/slack?type=svg)](https://slack.minio.io) [![Go Report Card](https://goreportcard.com/badge/minio/minio)](https://goreportcard.com/report/minio/minio) [![Docker Pulls](https://img.shields.io/docker/pulls/minio/minio.svg?maxAge=604800)](https://hub.docker.com/r/minio/minio/) [![codecov](https://codecov.io/gh/minio/minio/branch/master/graph/badge.svg)](https://codecov.io/gh/minio/minio)

-This chart bootstraps Minio deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+Kubernetes constructs like Deployments and StatefulSets provide perfect platform to deploy Minio server in standalone, distributed or shared mode.
+In addition, using Minio [Helm](https://helm.sh) Chart, you can deploy Minio server with a single command on your cluster.

+Minio Helm Chart offers great deal of [customizeability](#configuration), still if you'd rather like to deploy Minio using custom config files, you can do that as well.
+This [blog post](https://blog.minio.io/build-aws-s3-compatible-cloud-storage-on-gcp-with-minio-and-kubernetes-159cc99caea8#.8zesfh6tc) offers an introduction to running Minio on Kubernetes using .yaml configuration files.

 ## 1. Prerequisites

 * Kubernetes 1.4+ with Beta APIs enabled for default standalone mode.
 * Kubernetes 1.5+ with Beta APIs enabled to run Minio in [distributed mode](#distributed-minio).
 * PV provisioner support in the underlying infrastructure.
+* Helm package manager [installed](https://github.com/kubernetes/helm#install) on your Kubernetes cluster.

-## 2. Installing Minio Helm Chart
+## 2. Deploy Minio using Helm Chart

-Install this chart using:
+Install Minio chart by

 ```bash
 $ helm install stable/minio
 ```

-The command deploys Minio on the Kubernetes cluster in the default configuration.
-The [configuration](#configuration) section lists the parameters that can be configured during installation.

-The following tables lists the configurable parameters of the Minio chart and their default values.
+Above command deploys Minio on the Kubernetes cluster in the default configuration.
+Below section lists all the configurable parameters of the Minio chart and their default values.

+### Configuration

 | Parameter                  | Description                         | Default                                                 |
 |----------------------------|-------------------------------------|---------------------------------------------------------|